aschulm/battor/README.md

 * sw - PC software for collecting power measurements from the BattOr
 * fw - Atmel XMega192A3 firmware for the BattOr hardware
-* systrace - Fork of Android systrace for visualizing power measurments synced with phone events

 ## Installation